ucsd-cse29/fa24/src/week4/asan.md

 Many common errors can be caught by the compiler, but a lot of these checks aren't enabled by default.
 We can ask the compiler to warn us about them with the `-Wall` flag ("- W(arn) all")

-1. Run the following command to recompile the programm with warnings enabled:
+1. Run the following command to recompile the program with warnings enabled:
 ```
 $ gcc -Wall -std=c11 buggy.c -o buggy
 ```